catalina-mihai/Learning_Log/README.md

 We extend our heartfelt thanks to every community member who follows and supports us.
 Let’s collaborate to make Learning Log even better!

-📜 License

-This project is licensed under the MIT License.
-For detailed information, please refer to the LICENSE file.

-If you have any questions or suggestions, feel free to raise them on the Issue page at any time.
-We will respond as soon as possible.
-We look forward to working with you to make Learning Log even better!